addiscent/vagrant-ruby-rails/README.md

 You may now terminate execution of the test server, by entering _Ctrl-C_ in the _guest-vbox_ terminal.

-It no longer necessary now to work as root, so execute the following command to exit as root and resume operating as the lower priviledge user _vagrant_:
+It no longer necessary now to work as root, so execute the following command to exit as root and resume operating as the typically more appropriate user _vagrant_:
 > (as root)# exit

 This ends verification of a successful build.
 You may now continue to experiment with "myapp", or you may remove it if you have no other use for it.
 If you wish to remove it, you may enter the following command.